itamarst/eliot/README.rst

 This is a **PREVIEW** and does not guarantee version stability across versions.

-Eliot is released by http://www.hybridcluster.com under the Apache 2.0 License and maintained by Itamar Turner-Trauring.
+Eliot is released by `HybridCluster`_ under the Apache 2.0 License and maintained by Itamar Turner-Trauring.

 Downloads are available on `PyPI`_.